 The OFK includes: 2,000 lapel pins that are in the shape of the space station; 2,900 patches, 4,000 decals and 750 lapel pins with the NASA COTS 2 emblem; 2,500 SpaceX mission patches; and one copper medallion.

-The manifest provided no additional details about the odd memento out
+The manifest provided no additional details about the odd memento out, the copper coin.

 The OFK items will make a round trip on board the Dragon capsule, which is the only station-visiting spacecraft other than Russia's manned Soyuz that returns to Earth intact.
 The SpaceX COTS 2 vehicle is expected to splashdown off the coast of San Francisco by the end of May.